Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

       The total number of inventory evaluation times in the REAL_TIME list.
 This keyword must be used if the real time arrays for each dataset are of different lengths and cannot be described completely by NUM_REAL_TIMES.

-    NUM_START_TIMES <integer>
+    NUM_START_TIMES <integer> (optional)

-      The number of criticality start times provided in the START_TIME list.
+      The number of criticality start times expected in the START_TIME list.

-    NUM_POWERS <integer>
+    NUM_POWERS <integer> (optional)

-      The number of powers provided in the POWER list.
+      The number of powers expected in the POWER list.

     NUM_REAL_TIMES <integer>

       The maximum length of an individual real time array provided in the REAL_TIME list.
 This can be used without TOTAL_POINTS if the real time arrays for each dataset are the same length.

-    NUM_SPECIES <integer>
+    NUM_SPECIES <integer> (optional)

-      The number of INVENTORY blocks in the file.
+      The number of INVENTORY blocks expected in the file.
 This must match the number of :ref:`SPECIES<waste-form-general-mechanism-species>` listed in the :ref:`MECHANISM<waste-form-general-mechanism>` of the waste form using this lookup table.

     TIME_UNITS <unit_string> (optional)